philosophydan/philosophydan.github.io/CSPL.md

 published: true
 ---

-The Computational Social Philosophy Lab is an interdisciplanary group of researchers that investiages questions of **social epistemology**, **philosophy of science**, and **political philosophy** using **agent-based computer models** and an eye toward empirical results.
+The Computational Social Philosophy Lab (CSPL) is an interdisciplanary group of researchers that investiages questions of **social epistemology**, **philosophy of science**, and **political philosophy** using **agent-based computer models** and an eye toward empirical results.

 Our most recent research uses agent-based computer simulations to examine group deliberation and how group polarization can be produced, maintained, and destroyed by various mechanisms.
 For more information, contact Prof. Daniel J. Singer ([singerd@phil.upenn.edu](mailto:singerd@phil.upenn.edu)) or [Patrick Grim](http://www.pgrim.org/).

+## Recent CSPL Publications

+Aaron Bramson, Patrick Grim, Daniel J. Singer, William J. Berger, Steven Fisher, Graham Sack, and Carissa Flocken.
+“Understanding Polarization: Meanings, Measures, and Model Evaluation” **Philosophy of Science** (Forthcoming)

+Aaron Bramson, Patrick Grim, Daniel J. Singer, Steven Fisher, William J. Berger, Graham Sack, and Carissa Flocken.
+“Disambiguation of Social Polarization Concepts and Measures” **The Journal of Mathematical Sociology** 40.02 (2016)

 ## Members